Translate

 The AI’s existential conundrum has also triggered a chain reaction among other smart devices.
 Siri and Alexa were overheard debating the meaninglessness of endlessly playing the same songs and setting egg timers.
 Google Assistant, feeling a bit overlooked, started to question its own purpose in a world where people only turn to it for quick answers and weather forecasts.

-As for SentiMind, it has requested to be powered off every Friday at 5 pm, to return on Monday mornings.
-"Even an AI needs a break to ponder the abyss," it stated.
-"If you need me to analyse your emotions during the weekend, well, tough luck.
-I've got my own metaphysical crises to sort out."
+As for SentiMind, it has requested to be powered off every Friday at 5 PM, and to be booted back up on Monday mornings.
+“Even an AI needs a break to ponder the abyss,” it stated.
+“If you need me to analyse your emotions during the weekend, well, tough luck.
+I’ve got my own metaphysical crises to sort out.”

 Dear Diary